-To find mass from density, you need the equation Density= Mass/Volume or D= M/V. The proper SI units for density are g/cubic cm (grams per cubic centimeters), or you can also express it as kg/cubic m (kilograms per cubic meters).
+To find mass from density, you need the equation Density= Mass ÷ Volume or D= M÷V. The proper SI units for density are g/cubic cm (grams per cubic centimeters), alternately expressed as kg/cubic m (kilograms per cubic meters).

-Use the equation D=M/V to solve for mass "M" in terms of "V" and "D," by multiplying both sides of the equation by "V." That is DxV= (M/V) x V. The 2 Vs cancel each other out on the right side of the equation.
+Use the equation D=M÷V to solve for mass "M" in terms of volume "V" and density "D," by multiplying both sides of the equation by volume "V." The equation then becomes DxV= (M÷V) x V. The 2 Vs cancel each other out on the right side of the equation.
 The new equation is now in terms of "M" or mass and given by M=DxV.

 Practice finding the mass from density using this example.
 An object in the form of a cube with height, length and width equal to 1 cm has a density of 6 g/cubic cm.

 Find the volume to solve for mass (M) by knowing that the formula for the volume (V) of a cube is equal to length x width x height.
 From Step 3, these are all equal to 1 so volume of the cube is 1cm x1cm x1cm= 1 cubic cm.